 It can be a lot of work when it comes to completing the FAFSA, that all-important application which is used to calculate the amount of financial aid your child can receive.

 The Consolidated Appropriations Act, passed in December 2020, includes a FAFSA simplification provision that will reduce the number of questions required beginning with the October 2022 FAFSA for the 2023-24 financial award year.

 That doesn’t help families that are grappling with this year’s version.
 Here are some money-saving tips that could help minimize your college costs and maximize the amount of college financial aid your child receives:

-- Only Use The Official Site: There are imposters out there which try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA.
-It’s located at www.fafsa.ed.gov and is free of charge.
+There are imposters out there who try to lure you in with promises of scholarships or guarantees of financial aid, so be sure you only use the official government site to complete the FAFSA, which is free.
+If a website asks for payment, you know it's fraudulent.

-- Fill It Out: There are still some families which miss out on financial aid because they don’t even complete the FAFSA.
-They could have fallen victim to one of the FAFSA myths, believe they earn too much money, or might think it’s too hard.
+There are still some families that miss out on financial aid because they don’t even complete the FAFSA.
+They could have fallen victim to one of the FAFSA myths, believe they earn too much money or might think it’s too hard.
 Even if you don’t qualify for financial aid, you may still need to complete the FAFSA for certain types of federal student loans.

-- Having More Children in College Counts: It can be a drain financially for parents to have more than one child in college at the same time.
-The government understands and wants to motivate larger families to send all of their children to college, so there is some break in the EFC.
+It can be a drain financially for parents to have more than one child in college at the same time.
+The government understands and wants to motivate larger families to send all their children to college, so there is some break in the EFC.
 Even if you did not qualify for financial aid with only one child in college, it is worth applying again once a second child starts to attend.

 Above all, don’t be afraid to look for help.
 The Federal Student Aid website has many excellent resources, and you can also consult a professional college financial aid advisor.
 Making the right choices now could affect your family’s finances for many years to come.